adowlin/project-4-sneakerly/README.md

 [View the deployed site here.](https://ms4-sneakerly.herokuapp.com/)

-Sneakerly is a sneaker rental websitw that allows users to rent premium sneakers from a reputable source.
+Sneakerly is a sneaker rental website that allows users to rent premium sneakers from a reputable source.
 This website was created for submission as my Milestone Project 4 as part of the Diploma in Full Stack Software Development course with Code Institute.<br>

 ## User Experience (UX)